sermons/singleness/slides/slides.md

 <!-- .element: style="color: rgba(0,0,0,0.2)" -->

 >>>
-* new parents: enter new club
++ youth: want to "level up" to next stage of life
-	* youth: want to "level up" to next stage of life
+  + college, work, marriage, children, ...
-* devote yourself to God in the *now*, not the *someday*
++ devote yourself to God in the *now*, not the *someday*
-	* don't chase after bf/gf, marriage, grades, career: these will disappoint
+	+ don't chase after bf/gf, marriage, grades, career: these will disappoint
-	* chase after God with an **undivided heart**
+	+ chase after God with an **undivided heart**

 ---
 <span class="ref">25</span>